No Surprises: Alternative versions and covers

 Versions have also been recorded by K's Choice, Luka Bloom, Malia, Blake Morgan, Yaron Herman Trio, Christopher O'Riley, Paige, Peter Jöback, Motorama, Louis Durra, Stanisław Sojka, Scott Matthew, Northern State, and Postmodern Jukebox.
 American singer songwriter Amanda Palmer recorded a version of this song for her album of Radiohead covers performed on ukulele, Amanda Palmer Performs the Popular Hits of Radiohead on Her Magical Ukulele.
 It was also covered by Blake Morgan on his 2006 album Silencer.
 A piano interpretation of the song was used in the second episode of the HBO show Westworld in 2016.
 Roman GianArthur, of Janelle Monáe's Wondaland Arts Society, released OK Lady, an EP of Radiohead R&B mash-up covers including "No Surprises" (featuring Monáe) in the fall of 2015.

 Regina Spektor version

-Regina Spektor, alternative pianist and anti-folk musician, released a one-track charity single of the song on April 27, 2010.
+Regina Spektor, alternative pianist and anti-folk musician, released a one-track charity single of the song on 27 April 2010.
 All proceeds go to the Doctors Without Borders Emergency Relief Fund.

 Charts

+No Surprises / Running from Demons

+In Japan, "No Surprises" was issued as a mini-album, credited as No Surprises / Running from Demons, on 10 December 1997.
+It was aimed at the Japanese market to promote Radiohead's tour of Japan in January 1998.